![]() |

 Quote:

 Eighty Three's trio of intertwining storylines see the Quartet's central themes of corruption and the weary acceptance of a skewed version of justice come to a head.
 Set during the aftermath of the Yorkshire Ripper investigation, this final volume revisits the claustrophobic downward spirals of institutionalised corruption, and despair in the face of overwhelming tragedy.
 BJ the rent boy, who has appeared in all four books (good going, most people barely get through one alive); the tortured lawyer John Piggott, a very brief guest in the first book; and Maurice Jobson, the 'top cop' whose happy employment of corruption and brutality set all of this in motion in the first place: they all find themselves on a collision course that can only end with terrible violence.
 The pace is relentless and you wonder how Peace is going to fill his 400+ pages, but he does so with consummate ease.
 The violence once again is truly gruesome (and for some, with the subject matter for the most part concerning the abduction of young girls, may be wholly unpalatable).
 The style as ever is staccato and machine gun fast.
 That it holds together and works so well is testament to Peace's technical mastery.
 But, most importantly, beyond the style is the message, and here there is a mass of morality that will leave any reader full of questions.
 Peace grimaces at the bleakly empty imaginations of that awful first Thatcher government, shaking his head as it approaches the sickening zenith of the '83 election landslide.
-Quote:

 .